 The information required under Section 197 of the Act and the Rules made thereunder inrespect of employees of the Company is as follows:-(a) the ratio of the remuneration ofeach director to the median remuneration of the employees of the company for the FinancialYear: Our Directors draw remuneration only by way of sitting fees.
 The details of the sameare provided in Corporate Governance which forms an Annexure to this report.
 No otherremuneration is drawn by them including the Managing Director.
 Hence the ratio ofremuneration of each Director to the median remuneration is not required to be given.

 (b) the percentage increase in remuneration of each Director Chief Executive OfficerChief Financial Officer Company Secretary or Manager if any in the Financial Year:There is no change in sitting fee during the current Financial Year.
 Other details are asfollows:

 |Name of the Person ||% increase in remuneration |

-(c) the percentage increase in the median remuneration of employees in the FinancialYear: 8.26% (d) the number of permanent employees on the rolls of Company: 268 (e) theexplanation on the relationship between average increase in remuneration and Companyperformance; On an average employees received an increase of 8.26%.
+(c) the percentage increase in the median remuneration of employees in the FinancialYear: 3.71% (d) the number of permanent employees on the rolls of Company: 286 (e) theexplanation on the relationship between average increase in remuneration and Companyperformance; On an average employees received an increase of 3.71%.
 The increase inremuneration is in line with the market trends.
+The increased percentage in the medianremuneration compared to previous year is decreased due to increase in number of employeesduring the Financial Year 2015-16 at lower level.
 A direct co-relation of employeeremuneration and Company performance as envisaged in the rules is not feasible consideringthe qualitative factors involved in measuring performance.